felipevalenciaclavijo/fvalencia_resume/README.md

 # My Resume

 This repo contains my most recent resume!
+Click [here](https://felipevalenciaclavijo.github.io/fvalencia_resume/)!

 FYI: I'm not a Computer Science, CIT, Engineering, or Math student.
 I'm a Business major student who happens to be involved in the world of Data Science.